Suspect in Española robberies, killing caught in Santa Fe

 An affidavit for Martinez's arrest filed Wednesday in Rio Arriba County Magistrate Court provided specific information on three of the Española robberies.

-Martinez was accused of robbing a Dandy Burger restaurant at about 8:04 a.m. on Aug.
-9, a Shell gas station at about 5:40 p.m. on Aug.
-10, and a Walgreens at about 9:33 p.m. on Aug.
+Martinez was accused of robbing a Dandy Burger restaurant at about 8:04 a.m.
+Aug.
+9, a Shell gas station at about 5:40 p.m.
+Aug.
+10 and a Walgreens at about 9:33 p.m.
+Aug.
 11, according to the affidavit.

 A criminal complaint regarding those specific robberies indicates Martinez used a silver revolver with a black handle in all three.